ddg93/DNNs4Particles/README.md

 # DNNs4Particles
-Dense Neural Networks to infer axis-symmetrical particle orientation vectors from their Axes-Aligned Bounding Boxes
+Methods to create and train Dense Neural Networks to infer axis-symmetrical particle orientation vectors from their Axes-Aligned Bounding Boxes.